-Priscilla is thriving academically in her second-grade year, earning all A’s.
+Priscilla thrived academically in her second-grade year, earning all A’s.
 In order to make sure Priscilla remains challenged, her teacher has begun sending her home with extra work at above the second grade level.
 Currently, Priscilla’s favorite class is math because she enjoys learning new things, like multiplication.

 Priscilla also enjoys expressing her creative side which is why she and her Big Sibling Mentor, Lindsay, recently spent a Saturday taking a craft class at Michael’s.
 Lindsay’s favorite memory with Priscilla also, unsurprisingly, involves crafts.
 As Lindsay describes it, “Priscilla came over to my apartment and we made crafts, baked a cake, and made personal pizzas for dinner.
 Since then, she keeps asking when she can come back over and we can do it again!
 It was simple, but special!”